B-Deforce/B-Deforce.github.io/_pages/about.md

 Feel free to reach out at boje.deforce\[at\]kuleuven.be

 ### News
-📢 *May 2023*: Our paper *"MultiMix TFT: A Multi-task Mixed-Frequency Framework with Temporal Fusion Transformers"* has been accepted at [CoLLAs 2023](https://lifelong-ml.cc) :tada:.
+📢 *May 2023*: Our paper *"MultiMix TFT: A Multi-task Mixed-Frequency Framework with Temporal Fusion Transformers"* has been accepted at [CoLLAs 2023](https://lifelong-ml.cc) 🎉.
 See you there!

 📢 *Jan 2023*: We extended our work with the Temporal Fusion Transformer, presented in Vegas, to a journal paper and submitted to the journal of Applied Soft Computing